 If the filter is lightly soiled, then you can dust it off to remove most of the debris.

 For air filters that are really dirty or have caked-on debris, then you will need to rinse them out with water in your sink.

 Ensure the filter is completely clean and dry before placing it back into your air conditioner.

 After everything is completely dry, reinstall the air filter and grille on the air conditioner.

 Clean the evaporator coil

 The evaporator coil on a portable AC is the part that gets cold and cools down your room’s air.
-The evaporator coil is also responsible for dehumidification as warm, moist air passes through it.

 Use a vacuum to suck out any debris from the surface of the evaporator coil.